endonutriHUPR/AITD_SpatialTranscriptomics/README.md

 Running under: Ubuntu 20.04.6 LTS<br>
 Seurat version 4.0.3.

+## Quality control and analysis

+Before the steps detailed below, we run SpaceRanger (10X Genomics software, version 1.2.2) with each sample.

 We can mainly summarize the bioinformatic protocol in four steps:

 ### 1) Sequencing quality control

 _QC_seq_ST.R_ we overlooked the quality of the sequencing per sample.
-We got as output some tables and graphs for a easier evaluation.
+We got as output some tables and graphs for a easier evaluation, whereas as input the _metric_summary.csv_ (SpaceRanger output) was used.

 ### 2) Spatial quality control

 Spots-based sequencing allows as to evaluate their quality in a spatial context.
-As an example, we can observe lower % of ribosome in TFCs areas compared to immune infiltration. _QC_spatial_ST.R_ was used for that aim.
+As an example, we can observe lower % of ribosome in TFCs areas compared to immune infiltration. _QC_spatial_ST.R_ was used for that aim with a _filtered_feature_bc_matrix.h5_ as input.

 ### 3) Samples integration, clustering, differential expression (DE) analysis and enrichment analysis

-We used the code available in the R script _integration_of_samples_and_analysis.R_.
+We used the code available in the R script _integration_of_samples_and_analysis.R_ to perform the analysis of the Visium samples.
+We loaded the results (and .rds file) returned after the second step per sample.

 ### 4) Re-clustering